xieyuheng/inner/persons/peirce/illustrations-of-the-logic-of-science/1-the-fixation-of-belief.md

 heat-relations.
 In like manner, Darwin, while unable to say what the operation of variation and natural selection in every individual case will be, demonstrates that in the long run they will adapt animals to their circumstances.
 Whether or not existing animal forms are due to such action, or what position the theory ought to take, forms the subject of a discussion in which questions of fact and questions of logic are curiously interlaced.

+- **Xie:** People think they good at logic (the art of reasoning), but actually they are not.

+  > Every work of science great enough to be remembered for a few
+  > generations affords some exemplification of the defective state of
+  > the art of reasoning of the time when it was written; and each
+  > chief step in science has been a lesson in logic.

+  Examples of this phenomenon is given in many different domains:

+  - Lord Bacon’s view of scientific procedure.
+  - Kepler in astronomy.
+  - Lavoisier in chemistry.
+  - Darwin in applying statistical method to biology.

 # II